-Parlay bets: otherwise known as a multiple or accumulator, parlay bets involve combining two or more selections into one bet.
+Multiple bets: otherwise known as a parlay or accumulator, parlay bets involve combining two or more selections into one bet.
 All outcomes must be favourable for the bet to win but bettors secure higher odds in the process.

 A combination of dependant bets offering proportionately higher returns.

-Teaser bets: An alternative kind of parlay involving tweaking the point spreads in the bettors favour in return for lower odds.
+Teaser bets: An alternative kind of multiple involving tweaking the point spreads in the bettors favour in return for lower odds.

 Outright bets: a bet on the team or player to win a competition.